mangeshbendre/rasql/ReadMe.txt

 +===================================-

  Using sources:
- 1. Copy the 2Idiots-rat.tar file to the folder where you want to compile.
- 2. Extract the file.
- 3. Go to 2Idiots-rat/application
+ 1. Go to application folder.
- 4. Run qmake command (you will need QT installed in your machine for this)
+ 2. Run qmake command (you will need QT installed in your machine for this).
- 5. Run make
+ 3. Run make.
- 6. Run the generated rat binary file to start the application.
+ 4. Run the generated rat binary file to start the application.